 If you want fewer interruptions, consider a paper shredder with a longer run time and a shorter cool-down time.

-Reviewing the Leading Paper Shredders of 2023
+Reviewing the Best Paper Shredders of 2023

-1. Best overall: Fellowes Powershred 99Ms Micro-Cut
+1. Best overall: Fellowes Powershred 99Ms Micro-Cut Paper Shredder

 List Price: $529.98

-The Powershred 99Ms can shred 14 pages in one pass and has an impressively large 9-gallon pull-out basket.
+The Powershred 99Ms can shred 14 pages in one pass and has an impressively large nine-gallon pull-out basket.
 Like other Fellowes models, it features SafeSense technology, a safety measure that enables it to stop when someone’s hand gets near the paper opening.
 To save energy, its sleep mode will shut the unit down after two minutes of inactivity.

 Be aware that this particular model has a limited run-time of 20 minutes, with a 40-minute cool-down period.
 This is not particularly unusual, but for the Powershred 99Ms’ price (around $500), one would expect a longer run-time.
 For many users, though, this model's capabilities may be more than enough.

-- Large 9-gallon waste bin
+- Large nine-gallon waste bin